open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-To the add button we attached an event listener that listens for the `click` event.
+On the add button we attached an event listener that listens for the `click` event.
 This is done by prefixing the event name with a `@`:

 ```js
 html`